 Certain medications and drugs can cause bipolar-type symptoms.
 Substance/medication-induced bipolar disorder is when a person has the symptoms noted above that started during or soon after they used a drug/medication or went through withdrawal from using a drug/medication that is capable of producing those symptoms.

-Finally, certain medical conditions can cause the symptoms noted above, which would be called bipolar disorder due to another medical condition.”
+Finally, certain medical conditions can cause the symptoms noted above, which would be called bipolar disorder due to another medical condition.” false

 What is the difference between calling it “bipolar disorder” or “manic-depressive illness”?
 Is one term preferred over the other?

 “Bipolar I disorder represents the current understanding of what was called manic-depressive disorder in the 1800s.
 We no longer use the term manic-depressive disorder and use bipolar I disorder instead.
 The only difference between the two is that bipolar I disorder doesn’t require that a person has experienced hallucinations/delusions and doesn’t require that the person has ever had major depression, whereas manic-depressive disorder did have these requirements.”

 “According to the DSM-5, a manic episode is ‘a distinct period of abnormally and persistently elevated, expansive, or irritable mood AND abnormally and persistently increased goal-directed activity or energy, lasting at least one week and present most of the day, nearly every day.’

 During that period, at least three of the following symptoms are present to a significant degree and represent a noticeable change from usual behavior:

 Inflated self-esteem or grandiosity.
 Not just high self-esteem and feeling good about oneself, but the person thinks they are the absolute bomb, there’s never been anything better.
 This can border on delusional.

 Decreased need for sleep.
 Like feeling completely rested after about three hours of sleep without needing coffee to wake oneself up.